 In 1998, the tournament moved temporarily to the Robinson Little League complex near Waco while state officials built new facilities that eventually became Little League Baseball's Southwestern Region headquarters.
 Since this time, the state's districts have been divided into two separate divisions, each of which holds a four-team, double-elimination tournament that produces a qualifier for the region tournament.

-Twenty-four Texas teams have reached the Little League World Series, including Lufkin Little League, which won the United States championship in 2017.
+Twenty-five Texas teams have reached the Little League World Series, including Houston's Post Oak Little League in 2018.
 Texas has produced two Little League World Series champions in the major baseball division: Houston National Little League in 1950 and Westbury American Little League from Houston in 1966.

 Click to view a timeline showing the evolution of the Texas Little League tournament structure.